 Desi and I have always fed our kids store-bought pet food and although we try to buy the best, I am more and more becoming convinced that homemade food could be a healthier way to go.
 I do cook for my dogs at home a lot, but with the cats it is another story.
 Cats have very special nutrition needs but more than that they are extremely finicky about what they will eat.
 They are especially finicky about NOT eating homemade food.

 If any of you feed your cats homemade food and have ideas to share, I would welcome them.
-For now, here is a recipe for a delicious side dish that is perfect with some dal and rice.
+For now, here is a recipe for this delicious side dish of Gobi Masala, made by stirring up some cauliflower with tomatoes and a few simple spices.
+It is perfect with some dal and rice.